About the 11+

 Schools often have a 10-16 week marking turnaround for results.
 Individual schools and Local Authorities will clarify results dates.

-The pass mark varies depending on each year and school: some areas have very few grammar schools and a huge number of applicants, whereas others have far more grammar school places available, so competition is substantially lower.
+The pass mark varies depends on the school and varies year by year.
+Some areas have very few grammar schools and a huge number of applicants, whereas others have far more grammar school places available, so competition is substantially lower.

 Scores are standardised by age, so that children are not disadvantaged by their date of birth relative to other children sitting the exam.